samuelgruetter/dafny-wiki/FAQ.md

 to `MakeArray`, which exposes the fact that `a` is newly allocated.
 Then the whole program verifies.

-In a post condition, the meaning of `fresh(a)` is "`a` was allocated during the execution of this method".
-This allows Dafny to conclude that `a` is not equal to anything in the caller's context, and so `Main` is welcome to modify the newly allocated array.
+In a postcondition, the meaning of `fresh(a)` is "`a` was allocated during the execution of this method", or in other words, "the allocation of `a` took place after the execution of this method started".
+Since a method is always allowed to modify the state of any object or array that it allocates (or that a method it calls allocates), the `fresh(a)` postcondition tells callers that they are allowed to modify the state of `a`.

+Since a Dafny program can never obtain references to unallocated objects, the postcondition `fresh(a)` also lets a caller conclude that `a` is not equal to anything in the caller's context.
+So, if `Main` also had another array `b`, then the verifier would know that `a` and `b` are different references.

 See the tutorial section on "Framing" for more detail about `modifies` clauses.